First, we talk breakfast

 - Combine first six ingredients in a large mixing bowl.

-- Add remaining pancake ingredients, and stir with a wooden spoon just until the batter comes together.
+- Add remaining pancake ingredients, and stir just until the batter comes together.

-- In a non-stick skillet, melt a small amount of butter and allot half a cup of batter per pancake.
+- On a griddle or oiled pan, melt a small amount of butter and pour about a half a cup of batter per pancake.

 - in a large sauté pan over medium heat, melt butter until foamy.